alphagov/transition-config/tools/README.md

 eg `./tools/generate-redirects.sh decc`

 This will regenerate files we keep checked in in `data/mappings/`.
+Any warnings or errors in the url formats are sent to $stderr in the following form:

+    error url,error name,source file url,source file row number

 #### View changes and check in